OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ## Summary

-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- **SQL** (Structured Query Language) is a standard language for querying databases, including those that conform to the CDM.

-- Different database platforms have different SQL dialects, and require different tools to query them.

-- The **SqlRender** and **DatabaseConnector** packages provide a unified way to query data in the CDM.

-- By using R and SQL together we can implement custom analyses that are not supported by the OHDSI tools.

-- The **QueryLibrary** provides a collection of re-usable SQL queries for the CDM.
+\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- Population-level estimation aims to infer causal effects from observational data.

+- The **counterfactual**, what would have happened if the subject had received an alternative exposure or no exposure, cannot be observed.

+- Different designs aim to construct the counterfactual in different ways.

+- The various designs as implemented in the OHDSI Methods Library provide diagnostics to evaluate whether the assumptions for creating an appropriate counterfactual have been met.
 </div>\EndKnitrBlock{rmdsummary}

 ## Excercises